huz4f/huz4f/content/Articles/5 weeks.md

 ## Evolvement and need of Machine Learning:
 We know, Machine Learning has evolved tremendously over the past decade and now has applications in nearly every field.
 There is a need for mastery of a wider toolset to move ML experiments from resource phase to more practical applications. \
-But the work of building ML projects is really complex and tedious with a lot of manual workflows.We know we are still at the beginning of AI and ML although incredible amount of progress is being made and it holds the future of various industries from business, education, tech to healthcare. \
+But the work of building ML projects is really complex and tedious with a lot of manual workflows.We know we are still at the beginning of AI and ML although incredible amount of progress is being made and it holds the future of various industries from business, education, fintech to even healthcare. \
 So far most of the development and testing of models have been done locally but the downside is you need multiple virtual environments for different models and frameworks, Also there is a limit to the amount of data you can load into the memory. \
 The next common way to develop and run ML models is on a set of powerful servers which may seem less expensive up front, but either they are underutilized or need time and money.
 ## SageMaker & DevOps: